 We also travel a short distance to Dhanushkodi, one of the last points on the Indian mainland, immortalized in the Ramayana as the point where Rama’s bridge to Lanka begins.
 Dhanushkodi was once a bustling town, but it was completely destroyed half a century ago by a cyclone.
 All that is left today are a few remnants.
 Train tracks, a railway station, a school and a few other buildings stand amidst the shifting sands and winds of the beach, giving the place an other-worldly feel.

 The program culminates with Guru Pooja – an offering of gratitude to the great beings of the past, who have made available the powerful possibility of self-transformation.

-We begin the return journey to the Isha Yoga Center the same night, and arrive on 3rd morning.
+We begin the return journey to the Isha Yoga Center the same night, and arrive on morning of Day 6.